cypherics/IVU/README.md

 # IVU

 ### DATASET

+The complete processed dataset can be downloaded from [complete dataset](https://drive.google.com/file/d/1qRHneW23Pgmem38N3yCUeoJhRn8UYTww/view?usp=sharing).
-Dataset which is ready to train can be downloaded from this [link](https://drive.google.com/drive/folders/1U9_Aw5AxK3iqqWGW__O0Ezx9CeaaE3rf?usp=sharing).
-The data set is in two files train and test.
+Dataset which is split into train and test can be downloaded from [split data for training and testing](https://drive.google.com/drive/folders/1U9_Aw5AxK3iqqWGW__O0Ezx9CeaaE3rf?usp=sharing).

 ### Description of the data